ddageforde/Python-Projects/README.md

  whether they won or lost against a random computer score.

  Restaurant.py - This is a restaurant menu that allows the user to place an order and then provides a receipt after the order is placed with each item ordered and an order total with tax included.
 In this program I demonstrated knowledge of if, elif, and else statements as well as looping and working with lists and dictionaries.

+ calorietracker.py - This is a program that allows the user to keep a food journal of everything they have eaten throughout the day and the number of calories of each item.
+The program saves the food journal to a text file and at the end of the program the user has the option to look at their food journal from previous dates.